 Checking batteries

-- Before using your vehicle for the very first time, please charge your batteries for a period of 24 hours.
+- Before using your vehicle for the very first time, please charge your batteries for a period of 24 hours. - Are the batteries sufficiently charged?
+The green lights on the battery indicator must be on. 🛄 Controller

 Checking lights and indicators